Jupyner/MuteMicLED/README.md

 # MuteMicLED

 This is an edited version of @username227's MuteLED script to work with my F8 Mute Mic LED.
+It works on my HP Envy x360 with Arch Linux, but results may vary.

 # Instructions: